Osteoclave/shadowrun-randomizer/README.md

 * The Tenth Street monorail is open for business when the game begins.
 * The King starts out paid off, so you can enter and leave the caryards freely.
 * You don't have to defeat the Rust Stilettos to enter Jagged Nails.
-* As in vanilla, you must defeat Drake to get the Aneki Password.
+* The Aneki Password is no longer required to enter the Aneki Building.
 * Remember that you can hire shadowrunners to help you out.